SACHI Dental Clinic

 • Accurate Information Provision: Accurate information from patients is essential for appropriate treatment.
 Please share any concerns, including minor pain or discomfort.

-• Encouraging Questions: We recommend resolving any doubts or concerns at this stage.
-Our dentists will sincerely answer your questions.
+• Encouragement to ask questions: We recommend addressing any questions or concerns at this stage.
+The dentist will respond sincerely to your questions.

-• Treatment Plan Confirmation: We will begin treatment only after you fully understand and agree to the treatment plan and costs.
+• Confirmation of the treatment plan: We will begin treatment only after you are fully satisfied with the treatment plan and costs.
+In other words, we place the highest importance on your understanding and consent.

 4. Examination: Precise Assessment of Oral Condition

-Along with consultation, we conduct various examinations as needed to understand the detailed condition of your oral cavity.
+Along with the consultation, we will conduct various examinations as needed to understand your oral condition in detail.

 Common Examination Items

-• X-ray Imaging: We take X-rays to examine the detailed condition of teeth and jaw bones.
-This is an important examination for understanding the progression of cavities and the extent of periodontal disease.
+• X-ray imaging: We will take X-rays to closely assess the condition of your teeth and jawbone.
+This is a very important examination for understanding the progression of cavities and the severity of periodontal disease.

 • Periodontal Pocket Examination: We measure the depth of the groove between teeth and gums (periodontal pockets) to assess the progression of periodontal disease.
 We use specialized instruments for measurement, which causes minimal discomfort.